 This is a new initiative between two of the world's top Universities.
 It involves a 4 year programme of study, usually 2 years at Nankai and 2 years at Glasgow.
+In the first year, you may register as a 'Visiting Scholar' with Glasgow.

 You will be jointly supervised by academics from Glasgow and Nankai The language of supervision is English and you will produce a thesis n English.
 Your Thesis will be defended in a Viva Voce, an oral examination, featuring a panel of academics from the UK and China.
 When you graduate you will receive a PhD from Glasgow and a PhD from Nankai